litmuschaos/litmus/litmus-portal/platforms/okteto/README.md

 This directory contains setup guide to start developing Litmus Portal on Okteto cloud.

+### The `Develop on Okteto` button in the readme can directly be clicked to launch litmus 2.0 in your Okteto namespace to continuously chaos engineer applications under development.

 ## Prerequisites

 - Install `kubectl` for `kubernetes` from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl)